alump/GridStack/README.md

 ### Version 0.2.1 (201x-xx-xx)
 - Add missing API to define cell height, min width and vertical margins
 - API to set wrappers un-scrollable
+- GridStackButton component added if you want to use Button without separate draghandle

 ### Version 0.2.0 (2015-11-30)
 - Fixing issue #3 "Removing and subsequently adding Components"